 &lt;sup>1 Though not each data element stored on the TOE represents a secret, the specification [ICAO-TR-SAC] anyway requires securing their confidentiality: only terminals authenticated according to [ICAO-TR-SAC] can get access to the user data stored.
 They have to be operated according to P.Terminal.

-&lt;sup>2 Though not each data element being transferred represents a secret, the specification [ICAO-TR-SAC] anyway requires securing their confidentiality: the secure messaging in encrypt-then-authenticate mode is required for all messages according to IICAO-TR-SACI
+Though not each data element being transferred represents a secret, the specification [ICAO-TR-SAC] anyway requires securing their confidentiality: the secure messaging in encrypt-then-authenticate mode is required for all messages according to [ICAO-TR-SAC].

-&lt;sup>3 represents a prerequisite for anonymity of the travel document holder
+represents a prerequisite for anonymity of the travel document holder

-Reference D1315455 Release 1.2p (Printed copy not controlled: verif version before using) Classification Level Public Pages 85
+Reference D1315455 Release 1.3p (Printed copy not controlled: verify the version before using) Classification Level Public Pages 89

-Object No. Asset Definition Property to be maintained by the current security policy travel document 4 Accessibility to the TOE functions and data only for authorised subjects E functions and and TSF-data stored in the TOE to a only for authorised subjects only.
-5 Genuineness of the TOE Property of the TOE to be authentic in order to provide claimed security functionality in a proper way.
+1 Object No. Asset Definition Property to be maintained by the current security policy travel document 4 Accessibility to the TOE functions and data only for authorised subjects Property of the TOE to restrict access to TSF and TSF-data stored in the TOE to authorised subjects only.
+Availability 5 Genuineness of the TOE Property of the TOE to be authentic in order to provide claimed security functionality in a proper way.
 This asset also covers 'Authenticity of the MRTD's chip' in [PP-MRTD-BAC].
 Availability 6 TOE internal secret cryptographic keys Permanently or temporarily stored secret cryptographic material used by the TOE in order to enforce its security functionality.
-Confidentiality Integrity 7 TOE internal non- secret cryptographic material Permanently or temporarily stored non-secret cryptographic (public) keys and other non-secret material (Document Security Object SOD containing digital signature) used by the TOE in order to enforce its security functionality.
+Confidentiality Integrity 7 TOE internal non- secret cryptographic material Permanently or temporarily stored non-secret cryptographic (public) keys and other non- secret material (Document Security Object SOD containing digital signature) used by the TOE in order to enforce its security functionality.
 Integrity Authenticity 8 travel document communication establishment authorisation data Restricted-revealable authorisation information for a human user being used for verification of the authorisation attempts as authorised user (PACE password).
 These data are stored in the TOE and are not to be send to it.
 Confidentiality Integrity